Veterans' PTSD may be soothed by a simple neck injection

 Summary

-This study tests whether a stellate ganglion block—a numbing injection near the neck—can safely and quickly reduce PTSD symptoms in veterans.
-About 410 veterans with chronic PTSD who have tried other treatments will receive either the real injection or a sham (fake) one.
-Researchers will measure symptom changes and side effects to see if this fast-acting approach works.
+This study tests whether a stellate ganglion block—a numbing injection in the neck—can quickly reduce PTSD symptoms in veterans.
+About 410 veterans who still have PTSD after trying standard treatments will receive either the real injection or a sham (fake) one.
+Researchers will measure symptom changes and side effects to see if this fast-acting approach is safe and effective.

 Disclaimer Read more